-Attention-Deficit/Hyperactivity Disorder is a neurobehavioral disorder characterized by a combination of inattention, hyperactivity, and impulsive behavior.
-Symptoms include difficulty sustaining attention, being forgetful in daily activities, and problems with organizing and following through.
-Hyperactivity symptoms include being fidgety, restless, impulsive, and excessively talking or interrupting others.
+Attention-deficit/hyperactivity disorder is a neurobehavioral disorder characterized by a combination of inattention, hyperactivity, and impulsive behavior.
+Symptoms related to inattention can include difficulty sustaining focus, being forgetful in daily activities, and problems with organizing and following through.
+Hyperactivity symptoms may include frequent fidgeting, restlessness, impulsive behaviors, and excessively talking or interrupting others.

 Symptoms of inattention include:

 - Difficulty remaining focused on tasks or conversations

 - Being easily distractible

 - Difficulty following through on instructions or duties; becomes easily sidetracked